fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/istio/README.md

 You can reference [this link](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/tree/spring#validate-the-web-application) to validate the web application functionality.
 You should be able to see a catalog, be able to login, make orders, and see your orders listed in your profile (once you are logged in).

 ## Telemetry & Tracing
-Now that we have deployed the `bluecompute-ce` chart into an Istio-enabled cluster and validated its functionality, let's explore Istio's telemetry and tracing features by generating some load and opening the different telemetry and tracing dashboards.
+Now that we have deployed the `bluecompute` chart into an Istio-enabled cluster and validated its functionality, let's explore Istio's telemetry and tracing features by generating some load and opening the different telemetry and tracing dashboards.

 ### Generating Load
 Let's generate some load by performing multiple curl requests against the web service's `/catalog` endpoint through the Istio Gateway.
 By doing this, we generate telemetry and tracing metrics across the gateway and the web, catalog, and elasticsearch services.
 To generate the workload, open a new command prompt tab and enter the following command: